abexsoft/ruby-ogre/README.md

 To be precise, swig has a workaroud for the nested class syntax that expands it to a top level class.
-I tried this (ref. bindings/ogre/interface/OgreResourceGroupManager.i), but it is not introduced for all of the nested classes and definitions.
+I tried this (ref. bindings/ogre/interface/OgreResourceGroupManager.i), but it is not introduced into all of the nested classes and definitions.
+I'm grad to receive some pull request or another cool idea about this.

-Please send me (or send a pull request) if you write these swig interface files or have another cool idea.

-### Iterator (crazy template)
+### Iterator (complex template)
 There is another swig problem, template expansion.
 As same as the nested class problem, swig has a workaround but ogre has some complex templates enough to beat me =).
 Though I tried to fight these templates (see, bindings/ogre/interface/OgreConfigFile.i), I could not expand finally.

 Instead, I took a policy to define "each" method on the class with the major iterator.
 (see, bindings/ogre/interface/OgreConfigFile.i::each_Settings).
-But as same as the nested class problem, I do not seem to have the patience enough to apply to all.
+But as same as the nested class problem, it is not introduced into all.
+I'm glad if I can receive some pull request or another cool idea about this.

-  Please send me (or send a pull request) if you write these swig interface files or have another cool idea.

      ** C++ **
      Ogre::ConfigFile cf;